 Beyond training towards specific diving qualifications, we organise and/or run a wide range of skill development courses, to make our diving safer and more enjoyable.
 There is always an emphasis on learning and building on our experience.

 If you would like to know more about us, feel free to contact us (see Contact page),or just pop round after one of our pool sessions (early November to mid March, check web site or use the enquiry form for details) and meet the crowd!
-Outside the pool season we used meet at the Aberdeen Boat Club pub on Wednesdays from 19:30 but this is currently taking place online.
+Outside the pool season we hold a pub meet at the Inn At the Park every 2nd Wednesday